CSharpDude/daves-digital-garden/src/site/notes/Sessions/Session 1 - A Ranger is Missing.md

 Target: Scout
 Event: Joyful Sight
 Result: Success
 While on the road, just south of the Trollshaws, we saw movement in the trees ahead.
-Galamdir quieted us.
+Amdiriel quieted us.
 Her keen elf eyes saw that a pure white stag was moving towards the road.
 We all gasped as the glorious beast crossed the road ahead of us, lifting our spirits.
 Gorin took this as an omen of good fortune for our quest.

 Gain 1 day.